 DON'T lie on any USCIS form.

 DON'T lie to USCIS officers.

 DON'T leave parts of your forms blank, or assume that a part of the form is unimportant.
 If the information really does not apply to you, insert "N/A" or "none."
 For example, if you are not married, you should put an "N/A" on the portions of the forms asking for spousal information.
 But if the form asks for your addresses for the past five years, you must supply complete addresses with no time periods unaccounted for.

 DON'T open the envelope with your medical exam results in it.
 If you want to see the results of your exam, most physicians will supply you with a copy.

 Applying for a green card allows you to live and work in the United States indefinitely, and is the first step toward becoming a naturalized U.S. citizen.
-But since immigration law is particularly complex, it often makes sense to work with an attorney.
-Get started today with a free legal evaluation of your green card needs.
+Considering the importance of a green card, it's a good idea to contact an immigration attorney who can answer any questions and guide you through the green card process.

 Contact a qualified immigration attorney to help you with visa procedures.